What is CBD and What is Hemp Extract?

-- The ECS helps regulate immune function, sleep, mood/anxiety, motor control, inflammation, pain, memory, appetitie/metabolism and more.
+- The ECS helps regulate immune function, sleep, mood/anxiety, motor control, inflammation, pain, memory, appetite/metabolism, and more.

-If your research leads you to believe that CBD can benefit almost any health and wellness goal you have, then you might be a little skeptical.
-Seems to good to be true, right?
-Well, here are some of those benefits and a little bit of the science behind CBD to explain them.
+If your research leads you to believe that cannabinoids can benefit almost any health and wellness goal you have, then you might be a little skeptical.
+It seems too good to be true, right?
+Well, here are some of those benefits and a little bit of the science behind cannabinoids to explain them.

-Cannabidiol (CBD) is the non-psychotropic phytocannabinoid of Cannabis sativa and the subject of a number of studies for various health benefits.
-CBD is available in an oil form, added to edible items, or used topically for a variety of benefits.
+Cannabidiol (CBD) is the non-psychotropic phytocannabinoid of Cannabis Sativa Linase and the subject of a number of studies for various health benefits.
+Cannabidiol is available in an oil form, added to edible items, or used topically for a variety of benefits.